 When it comes to three children, some will say this is really bad because three is an odd number and someone will always be left out.

 If you have left a ‘reasonable’ age gap you will get the comments of “were they an accident?”.
 If you have three children of the same sex then that is horribly bad luck for you and people will automatically assume you will try just one last time for a child of the opposite sex.

 If you get to four, people will ask you what car you drive, if they are all yours and tell you that you are irresponsible.
 If you end up with one sex outweighing the other you will be asked if you are disappointed and perhaps even if you will be trying again.

 More than four and you are looked at as another species.

 So what is the magic number?
-Whatever YOU decide it is.
-Tell everyone else to butt out.
+Of course the magic number is whatever YOU decide it is.
+Tell everyone else to butt out!